goldmansachs/tablasco/README.md

 ### 3. Automatic baseline management
 Each Tablasco test is backed by a text file containing expected results; this _baseline_ file is normally saved with the code in version control.
-If a test fails because of a change that causes an expected difference the test can be _rebased_ to automatically update the text file with the new results.
+If a test fails because of a change that causes an expected difference the test can be _rebased_ to update the text file with the new results.
 The updated baseline can then be committed with the corresponding software changes.

 ## Usage